janusqa/django-store/README.md

 Now delete the migration file and roll back via git or manually to remove code you are reverting in the models
 $ git reset --hard HEAD~1
+or find the hash of commit to be rolled back to  and ...
+$ git reset --hard <hash>

+ADD CUSTOM MIGRATION
+---
+1) create empty migration
+   $ python manage.py makemigrations store --empty